sumukhathrey/Verilog_ASIC_Design/index.md

 [![go_back](https://raw.githubusercontent.com/sumukhathrey/Verilog/main/Docs/Images/button_go_back.png)](#contents)

+## Frequency Dividers

+The frequency dividers can be implemented through the means of counters.

-## Divide by 2
+### Divide by 2

-Counters are a type of sequential circuits in which the set of d flip-flops hold the count value of the counter which is incremented in every clock in a typical up counder.
 The most basic a 1-bit counter also doubles up as a divide-by-2 circuit since for any given clock frequency, the output of the 1 bit counter is 1/2 the frequency of the cock signal.

 A synchronous active-high reset divide-by-2 circuit can be written in verilog as: